-A: iPods, MP3 players, electronic games/pets, cell phones, pagers, trading cards, weapons, ghost stories, witchcraft books or other books promoting cults, magazines and internet access equipment are not allowed.
+A: iPods, MP3 players, electronics, cell phones, smart watches, trading cards, weapons, ghost stories, witchcraft books or other books promoting cults, magazines and internet access equipment are not allowed.
 If these items are brought, we will request they be kept in our safe for the duration of your camper's stay and returned to her upon her departure.
 ALSO, we want to let you know that we desire for each Tapawingo staff member and camper to dress modestly.
 When packing, please keep this in mind.
 We ask that you do NOT bring spaghetti strap tank tops, shirts that show midriffs or short shorts.
 Thank you!

 Q: How much spending money should I send with my camper?

 A: The following are suggestions for camper accounts.
 This amount can be charged to your account along with your balance or can be paid by a separate check.
 We operate on an account system - campers do not carry cash.
 We recommend between $50.00 - $75.00 for your daughter's camper account.
 She will need at least $20.00 if she wants to do arts and crafts.
 An additional $10 allows your camper to be able to get one candy bar ($1.00) and one soda ($1.00) each day.
 Any additional money will allow her to purchase things offered in our camp store (toothbrush, pens, sweatshirts, rings, devotional booklets, postcards, stamps, books, pants, shorts, tee shirts, journals, etc.).
 The following items may be subtracted from your camper's account during her stay: craft items, store items, missionary donations (by her request only), stay-over day purchases and/or charges for loss or breakage of camp equipment and laundry service charges (only as requested by camper).
 Money left in your camper's account at the end of the session will be returned to her in cash with a receipt.